Use the topic links above or below for answers to frequently asked questions on the CVTEA accreditation process.

 Q: What level of accreditation is available?

 A: For program applying for accreditation for the first time, a site visit is usually conducted before the first class has graduates.
-The classification of accreditation available to programs that have not produced graduates is provisional accreditation.
-Graduates of a provisionally accredited program are considered graduates of an AVMA CVTEA-accredited program and therefore eligible to take the Veterinary Technician National Exam (VTNE).
+The classification of accreditation available to programs that have not produced graduates is initial accreditation.
+Graduates of a program that has initial accreditation are considered graduates of an AVMA CVTEA-accredited program and therefore eligible to take the Veterinary Technician National Exam (VTNE).
 Programs that already have graduates may be eligible for full accreditation following the initial site visit.

 Q: What assurances can we give students in initial classes that accreditation will be granted?